-Newborn screening is mandated by Minnesota Statutes 144.125 – 144.128; the statute establishes that the person attending the birth is responsible for educating parents about newborn screening, answering any questions parents may have, documenting in the medical record that a discussion occurred, and collecting the newborn screening specimen.
+Newborn blood spot screening is mandated by Minnesota Statutes 144.125 – 144.128; the statute establishes that the person attending the birth is responsible for educating parents about newborn screening, answering any questions parents may have, documenting in the medical record that a discussion occurred, and collecting the newborn screening specimen.

 How should the specimen be collected?

 Newborn screening specimens should be collected by heel-stick.
 Because normal values and cutoffs for the newborn screening assays are determined from samples collected by heel-stick, national standards require that all newborn screening specimens be collected in this manner.
 If a heel-stick cannot be done on an infant, contact the Newborn Screening Program for guidance.

 When should the specimen be collected?

 Specimens are most accurately tested when they are collected between 24 and 48 hours of age.
 All normal values and reference ranges for newborn screening tests are based on specimens drawn from infants during this age window.
 Specimens drawn later may increase the chance that the baby will suffer from the affects of the disease before treatment has begun.

 For babies less than 24 hours of age at the time of collection, results for some disorders cannot be classified as negative because normal values are not established for this age window.
 If a specimen is drawn at less than 24 hours of age, the results will be reported as “Unsatisfactory,” and a repeat specimen will be required to ensure accurate screening results.